2.6.6 Registrar-initiated change of assessment

 Joint election to stop the proceedings

-If a payee is not receiving an income-tested pension, benefit or allowance (2.6.17), the parties can make a joint election to ask the Registrar to discontinue the process (CSA Act section 98P(1)).
+If a payee is not receiving an income-tested pension, benefit or allowance (2.6.17), the parties can make a joint election to ask the Registrar to discontinue the process (section 98P(1)).
 Parties can do this by completing the form Joint election to stop a change to your child support assessment being initiated or by making the election over the phone.
 An election is still considered to be jointly made if the payer and payee ring separately and make the election.
-The Registrar will notify the parties in writing that a decision to change the assessment will not be made because of their joint election (CSA Act section 98P(3)).
+The Registrar will notify the parties in writing that a decision to change the assessment will not be made because of their joint election (section 98P(3)).

 Each party entitled to be heard

-Each party must be provided with an opportunity to be heard by the decision maker making a decision on a Registrar-initiated change of assessment (CSA Act section 98Q(2)).
+Each party must be provided with an opportunity to be heard by the decision maker making a decision on a Registrar-initiated change of assessment (section 98Q(2)).
 However, the Registrar can decide to refuse to change the assessment (2.6.3) without providing either party with the opportunity to discuss the Registrar-initiated change of assessment.

-As a general rule, parties cannot have a representative appear for them during the change of assessment process (CSA Act section 98H(5) and 98Q(5)).
+As a general rule, parties cannot have a representative appear for them during the change of assessment process (section 98H(5) and 98Q(5)).
 However, there are 2 exceptions.
 The following persons can apply for a change of assessment in the name of the party or participate in a change of assessment process:

 - A person with an Enduring Power of Attorney that is acting for the party because the party is incapable of attending to, or making decisions concerning, their estate/affairs because of a medical condition (mental or physical).